BeckLaboratory/pav/README.md

 ## Haplotype merging

 Information about how PAV resolves two haplotypes as one diploid sample can be found in `HAP_MERGING.md`.

+## PAV versions

+PAV versions are in 3 dot-separated parts: major, minor, and patch.

+* Major: Major changes or new features.
+* Minor: Small changes, but may affect PAV's API or command-line interfaces.
+* Patch: Small changes and minor new features.
+Patch versions do break API or command-line compatibility, but may add minor features or options to the API that were not previously supported.

+PAV follows Python's packaging versioning scheme (https://packaging.python.org/en/latest/discussions/versioning/).
+This framework allows compatible versions to be easily identified.

+PAV may use pre-release versions with a suffix for development releases (".devN"), alpha ("aN"), beta ("bN"), or release-candidate ("rcN") where "N" is an integer greater than 0.
+For example, "3.0.0.dev1" is a development version, and "3.0.0a1" is an early alpha version, and "3.0.0rc1" is a release candidate, all of which precede the "3.0.0" release.

 ## Cite PAV